(430 ILCS 65/10)

 whichever is applicable in accordance with subsection (a) of this Section,

-from such prohibition and the Director or court may grant such relief if it
+from such prohibition and the Board or court may grant such relief if it

-established by the applicant to the court's or Director's satisfaction
+established by the applicant to the court's or the Board's satisfaction

 (0.05) when in the circuit court, the State's